 Plus, they are loaded with bran cereal and wheat germ!

 All of the ingredients are fairly normal and I’m sure you already have most of them in your pantry.

-I usually make muffins that are on the lighter side as it is.
+I usually make basic muffins that are on the lighter side as it is.
 Looking through my archives, I noticed that most of my muffin recipes contain less sugar, butter, and are moistened with yogurt.
 Today’s muffins follow suit.

 Banana bran muffins contain less sugar!

 You will need one very ripe banana.
 The more brown speckles, the better.
 The sugar from the banana will sweeten the muffins and be oh so full of intense banana flavor.

 If your banana hasn’t ripened yet, that’s okay.
 You can roast it in the peel for 20 minutes in a 350F degree oven.
 This will caramelize the banana and make it super sweet.

 Just line a baking sheet with foil, prick a few holes through the peel with a fork and bake it.
 Let it cool before you open it and mix it right into the batter.